History of Joseon

-This article explains the history of the Joseon dynasty, which ruled Korea from 1392 to 1897.
+The Joseon dynasty ruled Korea from 1392 to 1897.

 The history of Joseon is largely divided into two parts: the early period and the late period; some divide it into three parts, including a middle period.
-The standard for dividing the early period and the late period is the Imjinwaeran period (Japanese invasions of Korea; 1592–1598).
-The standard for dividing the early period and the middle period is the Jungjong coup (1506) and the standard for dividing the middle period and the late period is the Imjinwaeran period (Japanese invasions of Korea) or the Qing (Manchu) invasion of Joseon (1636~1637).
+The standard for dividing the early and the late periods is the Imjin War (1592–1598).
+The standard for dividing the early and the middle periods is the Jungjong coup (1506), while the standard for dividing the middle and the late periods is the Imjin War (1592–1598) or the Qing invasion (1636–1637).

+The whole period of the Joseon dynasty through also to 1910 is included in the royal archives now part of the National Museum of the Annals of the Joseon dynasty at Pyeongchang opened in the autumn of 2023.

 Rise to prominence

-By the late 14th century, the 400-year-old Goryeo dynasty established by Wang Geon in 918 was tottering, its foundations collapsing from years of war and de facto occupation by the disintegrating Mongol Empire.
-The legitimacy of Goryeo itself was also becoming an increasingly disputed issue within the court, as the ruling house not only failed to govern the kingdom effectively, but was also supposedly tarnished by generations of forced intermarriage with the Yuan dynasty and rivalries among the various family branches.
-(Even King U's mother was a known commoner, leading some to dispute his descent from King Gongmin.)
-Within the kingdom, influential aristocrats, generals, and even prime ministers struggled for royal favor and domination of the court, resulting in deep division among various factions.
-With the ever-increasing number of raids conducted by Wokou and the invasions of the Red Turbans, those who came to dominate the royal court were the reform-minded Sinjin aristocracy and the opposing Gwonmun aristocracy, as well as generals who could fight off the foreign threats: namely Yi Seong-gye and a former superior and rival, Choe Yeong.
+By the late 14th century, the 400-year-old Goryeo dynasty established by Wang Kŏn in 918 was tottering, its foundations collapsing from years of war and de facto occupation by the disintegrating Mongol Empire.
+The legitimacy of the royal family itself was also becoming an increasingly disputed issue within the court, as the ruling house was claimed to not only have failed to govern the kingdom effectively, but was also supposedly tarnished by generations of forced intermarriage with the Yuan dynasty and rivalries among its various branches, while King U's biological mother being a known slave led some to debate his descent from King Gongmin.
+Influential aristocrats, generals, and ministers struggled for royal favor and domination of the court, resulting in deep division among various factions.
+With the ever-increasing number of raids conducted by Japanese pirates and the invasions of the Red Turbans, those who came to dominate the royal court were the reform-minded Sinjin faction of the scholar-officials and the opposing Gwonmun faction of the old aristocratic families, as well as generals who could fight off the foreign threats: namely Yi Sŏng-gye and a former superior and rival, Ch'oe Yŏng.